Views:6 Author:Site Editor Publish Time: 2020-02-06 Origin:Site

 In the 14th century, Huangmei's cross-stitch spread to Europe through Turkey.
 It coincided with the European Renaissance.
 Huangmei's cross-stitch quickly swept European courts because of its simple embroidery needle method and strong expressive force.
 The continuous blending of Chinese and Western cultures has further promoted Huang Mei's cross-stitch methods, patterns and colors in Europe.

-Cross-stitch is commonly called "top-up embroidery" in folk custom.
+Cross stitch embroidery is commonly called "top-up embroidery" in folk custom.
 Cross-stitch was introduced from China to Italy via Turkey in the 14th century and then spread across Europe.
 In the fifteenth century, cross-stitch began to enter the folk, and gradually accepted by ordinary consumers.
 With the expansion of Western dominant cultures in the world, cross-stitch was introduced from Europe to America, Africa, Oceania and Asia.

 Decades ago, cross stitch entered the Asian market and became popular in countries such as the Philippines, Malaysia, Singapore, Thailand, Indonesia, South Korea, and Japan, as well as Taiwan, Hong Kong, and Macau.
 South Korea began to introduce cross-stitch about ten years ago, and cross-stitch has flourished in South Korea.
 Since 2000, there have been about 3,000 stores sell embroidery needles and thread in South Korea.